 How Much Is 1 Million Pennies?
 (Spoiler: It’s More Than You Think)

 So, how much is 1 million pennies really worth?
 Let’s break it down.
+It's one of those things that adds up.

 What Is 1 Million Pennies?

-Here’s the deal: pennies are made of zinc with a copper coating, and each one weighs about 2.5 grams.
+Here’s the deal: pennies are made of zinc with a copper coating, and each one weighs about 2.Also, 5 grams.
 That means 1 million of them would tip the scales at roughly 2,500 kilograms—or over 5,500 pounds.
 To put that in perspective, that’s about the weight of a small car.
 Imagine trying to carry that in your backpack.

 Why It Matters (Or Doesn’t)

 For collectors, the value might be higher.
+But those are exceptions.
 Some pennies—like the 1943 steel cent or certain rare dates—are worth way more than face value.
-But those are exceptions.
 Most pennies are worth exactly one cent, no more, no less.

 How Much Is 1 Million Pennies?
 Breaking Down the Numbers